 '''

-crypto_update(State, Data) -> Result | descriptive_error()
+crypto_update(State, Data) -> Result

 Types:

 State = crypto_state()

 Data = iodata()

 Result = binary()

 '''

-Part of the new API.
 It does an actual crypto operation on a part of the full text.
 If the part is less than a number of full blocks, only the full blocks (possibly none) are encrypted or decrypted and the remaining bytes are saved to the next crypto_update operation.
 The State should be created with crypto_init/3 or crypto_init/4.